What are digital signatures?

 Why would I use a digital signature?

+The obvious quick answer is because it’s easy and secure.
 Many industries and geographical regions have established eSignature standards that are based on digital signature technology, as well as specific certified CAs, for business documents.
 Following these local standards based on PKI technology and working with a trusted certificate authority can ensure the enforceability and acceptance of an e-signature solution in each local market.
 By using the PKI methodology, digital signatures utilize an international, well-understood, standards-based technology that also helps to prevent forgery or changes to the document after signing.

 What digital signature solutions does DocuSign offer?